Miha-x64/Lychee/README.md

 * `LiveData`

-  Confined to `Handler`/`Looper` which limits usage and compicates testing.
+  Confined to `Handler`/`Looper` which limits usage and complicates testing.
   It's also an abstract class, which leaves no way of creating different implementations.

 #### May I rely on source or binary compatibility?